Why restaurants are open and schools are closed

 Decisions about schools are reflective of larger pressures on cities and states

 A lot of factors have gone into districts’ decisions to close or open schools.
 Teachers, for example, have been concerned about the risks to their health, especially in places where school buildings are old and poorly ventilated.
-In New York City, schools are set to close if the citywide positivity rate hits 3 percent on a seven-day average, a threshold the teachers’ union is urging the city to stick to.
+When New York City reopened schools earlier this year, de Blasio announced that they would close if the citywide positivity rate hit 3 percent on a seven-day average, a threshold the teachers’ union urged the city to stick to as cases rose.

 But other parents have concerns about keeping schools open.
 Some have chosen not to send their children back in person — in New York, for example, only 26 percent of students have attended class in person this year.
 And around the country, many Black and Latinx families, who often come from communities hard-hit by the virus, have been more wary than white parents about sending their kids back in person.
 In a poll conducted in the summer, about 67 percent of Black families said they supported keeping school remote, compared with just 32 percent of white families.